-and wide open beach within the Nature Conservancy of Canada's Brier Island Nature Reserve.
+The Brier Island Coastal Trail crosses 4 km of gently rolling seaside meadows and wide open beach within the Nature Conservancy of Canada's Brier Island Nature Reserve.
 One end of the trail starts at the picturesque red and white striped Western Light at Western Point - aptly named when you consider it the most westerly point of land in Nova Scotia.
 The trail offers spectacular coastal scenery, lots of wildflowers and fantastic bird watching in season.
 Seals are a regular sight along this shore and whales can often be seen spouting in the distance.
-The beach at Little Pond Cove is pebbly rock and Big Pond Cove is fine white birds have been recorded here.

-The NCC established the Brier Island Nature Reserve in 1988 and in total protects 1,200 acres (485 hectares) along the western side of Brier Island.
-NCC and local groups hold regular beach cleanups to keep the reserve clean of marine debris that might harm shorebirds.

-Big Meadow Bog Trail 197 Water Street, Westport

-The volunteer committee has about 600m of trail currently open through the salt marsh to freshwater ponds.
-Development plans include more boardwalks passing through the middle of this unique 60-hectare wetland - the trail's boardwalks, smooth gravelled paths, and platforms will allow visitors an up-close view of a part of the island normally difficult to reach and sensitive to unrestricted trampling.
-The trailhead and parking lot for the Big Meadow Bog are conveniently located on Water Street in Westport, just south of the main shops and services, with a great view in all directions - the harbour and Grand Passage on one side, and the Big Meadow Bog on the other.
+The beach at Little Pond Cove is pebbly rock and Big Pond Cove is fine The NCC established the Brier Island Nature Reserve in 1988 and in total protects 1,200 acres (485 hectares) along the western side of Brier Island.
+The island is located on the Atlantic Flyway and more than 300 species of birds have been recorded here.
+NCC and local groups hold regular beach cleanups to keep the reserve clean of marine debris that might harm Big Meadow Bog Trail 197 Water Street, Westport most endangered plant in Canada, known in only two places in the world: the mountains of New Hampshire and the bogs of the Digby Neck and The volunteer committee has about 400m of trail currently open through the salt marsh to freshwater ponds.
+Development plans include more boardwalks passing through the middle of this unique 60-hectare wetland - the trail's boardwalks, smooth gravelled paths, and platforms will allow visitors an up-close view of a part of the island normally difficult to reach and sensitive to unrestricted trampling. located on Water Street in Westport, just south of the main shops and services, with a great view in all directions - the harbour and Grand Passage on one side, and the Big Meadow Bog on the other.

-Digby Area

-Lighthouses

-Trails,

-Western Light on Brier Island Town of Digby
+estern Light on Brier Island Digby Area Town of Digby